commanded/eventstore/guides/Getting Started.md

 These settings must be configured *before* creating the EventStore database.
 It's not possible to migrate between `bytea` and `jsonb` data types once you've created the database.
 This must be decided in advance.

-## Using with Pgbouncer
+## Using with PgBouncer

-Eventstore uses `LISTEN/NOTIFY` and `pg_advisory_locks` Postgres capabalities.
-Unfortunately, they are not compatible with PGBouncer running in transaction (most typical) mode.
+EventStore uses `LISTEN/NOTIFY` and `pg_advisory_locks` Postgres capabalities.
+Unfortunately, they are not compatible with PgBouncer running in transaction (most typical) mode.
 As a possible workaround, you can provide additional parameter to config:

 ```